Azareal/Gosora/docs/updating.md

 Replace that name and email with whatever you like.
 This name and email only applies to the `gosora` user.
 If you see a zillion modified files pop-up, then that is due to you changing their permissions, don't worry about it.

-If you get an access denied error, then you might need to run `chown -R gosora /home/gosora` and `chgrp -R www-data /home/gosora` to fix the ownership of the files.
+If you get an access denied error, then you might need to run `chown -R gosora /home/gosora` and `chgrp -R www-data /home/gosora` (with the corresponding user you setup for your instance) to fix the ownership of the files.

 If you want to manually patch Gosora rather than relying on the above scripts to do it, you'll first want to save your changes with `git stash`, and then, you'll overwrite the files with the new ones with `git pull origin master`, and then, you'll re-apply your changes with `git stash apply`.